red-hat-data-services/must-gather/README.md

 - redhat-ods-applications
 - redhat-ods-monitoring

+and datasciencecluster and dscinitialization instances from cluster

-The script collects data from all the namespaces that has
+This script also collects data from all the namespaces that has

 - `DataSciencePipelinesApplication` instances for Data Science Pipeline component
 - `appwrappers` `quotasubtrees` `gschedulingspecs` for Codeflare component